Lower Fox River and Green Bay Site

 As a result of the recycling of PCB-containing carbonless copy paper, area mill operations discharged PCBs in waste streams, contaminating sediment in the Lower Fox River.
 The Lower Fox River is the largest source of PCBs to Lake Michigan in the basin.
 From 1957 to 1971, about 250,000 pounds of PCBs were released, contaminating 11 million tons of sediment.
 It is estimated that some 160,000 pounds of PCBs have already left the Fox River and entered Green Bay and Lake Michigan.
 On average, 300 to 500 additional pounds are flushed from the Lower Fox sediment each year.
 Floods would flush additional thousands of pounds into Green Bay.
 Once PCBs are released into the bay and Lake Michigan, they are extremely difficult, if not impossible, to recover.

-Mud pulled from the river will be taken to licensed landfills for proper disposal.
-All dredged sediment will still be pumped into the State Street dewatering facility through a pipeline.
-Then, the water will be squeezed out by special equipment called a plate and frame press.
-The remaining dried sediment will be loaded onto trucks to be properly disposed of.
-Some sediment with higher levels of PCBs can be trucked to Ridgeview Recycling and Disposal Facility in Whitelaw, near Manitowoc.
-Owned by Waste Management of Wisconsin, this landfill received a permit last year from the Wisconsin Department of Natural Resources to accept this type of material.
-Most of the sediment will have PCB levels less than 50 parts per million, so it can continue to be taken to Veolia Hickory Meadows Landfill in Chilton.
+All dredged sediment is pumped into the State Street dewatering facility through a pipeline.
+Then, the water is squeezed out by special equipment called a plate and frame press.
+The remaining dried sediment is loaded onto trucks to be properly disposed of.
+Some sediment with higher levels of PCBs is trucked to Ridgeview Recycling and Disposal Facility in Whitelaw, near Manitowoc.
+Owned by Waste Management of Wisconsin, this landfill received a permit in 2012 from the Wisconsin Department of Natural Resources to accept this type of material.
+Since most of the sediment has PCB levels less than 50 parts per million, it is taken to Veolia Hickory Meadows Landfill in Chilton.

 - EPA: Design changes at Little Lake Butte des Morts PCB cleanup approved June 12, 2008